 All decisions about event security need to begin with a thorough risk assessment.

 “Tragically, the global security climate is changing considerably.
 Event organizers have a ‘duty of care’ to their customers and should review security plans.
 Event organizers and Venue owners should consider their exposure to risk through a comprehensive evaluation of threats and vulnerabilities.”

 When a risk assessment identifies the need for heightened vigilance, technology can play a vital role in ensuring the safety of participants and the security of venues, and soft targets.

 At the airport, there are regular announcements for passengers to be on the look-out for suspicious packages and unattended luggage.
 And passengers receive emergency briefings before take-off.

-Similarly, event and meeting planners should also brief participants about the location of fire exits and emergency procedures in the event of fire or the need for quick evacuation.
+Similarly, event and meeting planners should also brief participants about the location of fire exits and emergency procedures in the event of a fire or the need for quick evacuation using event security technology.
 Stadiums already use videos and simulation software for participant briefings.
 These can be incorporated into your event app:

 How Event Apps Can Help